-If you’re not done with festive flavors, you must try this stunning yet simple cranberry orange bread.
+If you’re looking for the ideal holiday treat, try this stunning yet simple cranberry orange bread.

 The BEST Cranberry Orange Bread Recipe

-Cranberry orange bread is the perfect way to liven up your holiday breakfast table.
+This delightful quick bread is an excellent way to liven up your holiday breakfast table.
 And it tastes incredible well into the new year.

 Ingredients for Cranberry Orange Bread

-- Dry Mix – I won’t go into too much detail here as this includes all the familiar quick bread-making essentials – baking soda, baking powder, flour, salt, and sugar.
-You probably already have these staple ingredients in your pantry.
+- Dry mix.
+Dry mix includes all the familiar quick bread-making essentials.
+Namely, baking soda, baking powder, flour, salt, and sugar.
+You probably already have these staples in your pantry.

-- Eggs – Eggs add moisture, richness, and flavor.
-Furthermore, they bind the other ingredients, so they stay together while baking.
-Egg substitutes should work but will likely change the overall texture, so keep that in mind when picking.
+- Eggs.
+Eggs add moisture, richness, and flavor.
+Furthermore, they bind the other ingredients while baking.
+Egg substitutes should work but will likely change the overall texture, so keep that in mind.

-- Cranberries – Cranberries offer a flawless blend of tart and sweet.
+- Cranberries.
+Cranberries offer a flawless blend of tartness and sweetness.
 And you can’t beat that color!
-As mentioned, you’ll use frozen berries for best results.
+As mentioned, use frozen berries for best results.

-- Orange Juice – Orange juice is an irreplaceable ingredient – it’s in the title, after all!
-Not only does it provide the necessary liquid for a perfectly moist loaf, but it also brings out the sweetness of the cranberries and adds a touch of citrusy tang.
+- Orange juice.
+Orange juice is an irreplaceable ingredient.
+Not only does it provide the necessary liquid for a perfectly moist loaf.
+It also brings out the sweetness of the cranberries and adds a touch of citrusy tang.

-- Butter – Without butter, your bread will be dull and, frankly, hard to swallow.
-The butter plays a crucial role in keeping everything held together.
+- Butter.
+Without butter, your bread will be dull and, frankly, hard to swallow.
+The butter also plays a crucial role in holding everything together.
 And while you can use oil instead, you don’t get the same richness.

-- Walnuts – Though technically optional, walnuts bring a dreamy, buttery crunch to the loaf.
-It plays so well against the juicy pops of fruit and rounds out the overall taste with a hint of nutty earthiness.
+- Walnuts.
+Though technically optional, walnuts bring a dreamy, buttery crunch to the loaf.
+They play so well against the juicy pops of fruit and round out the overall taste with a hint of nutty earthiness.

 How to Make Cranberry Orange Bread